 The inactive panel may look like filler, but in gummies it’s often the main driver of performance.
 Sweeteners, syrups, acids, and humectants shape everything from chew to shelf stability.

 Different sweetener systems come with different tradeoffs.
-Some are more prone to pulling in moisture, some are more likely to crystallize, and some can create stickiness if the formula and packaging aren’t aligned.
+Some pull in moisture.
+Others crystallize.
+A few create stickiness if the formula and packaging aren’t aligned.

 What to do: If you see repeated complaints like “melted,” “stuck together,” “sweaty,” or “sugar crystals,” those patterns often point to formulation and packaging decisions-not random bad bottles.